Azure-Samples/service-fabric-mesh/templates/ingress/readme.md

 az mesh app show --resource-group myResourceGroup --name meshAppLinux
 ```

+## More ingress gateway samples
+You could deploy the templates in this folder to try out different ingress gateway configurations.

+### Ingress listening on different ports:
+The meshingress.ports.windows.json and meshingress.ports.linux.json configures two different http rules for the gateway.
+It listens on two different ports:
+* http://PublicIPAddress/ forwards the request to gateway on port 80.
+This is routed to the helloWorldService.
+* http://PublicIPAddress:8080/ forwards the request to gateway on port 8080.
+This is routed to the counterService.

+### Ingress routing based on headers:
+The meshingress.headers.windows.json and meshingress.headers.linux.json configures header based routing for the gateway.
+* http://PublicIPAddress/ forwards the request to helloWorldService if the header serviceNameHeader=helloWorld is present in the incoming request.
+* http://PublicIPAddress/ forwards the request to counterService based on the presence of header serviceNameHeader=counter.

 ## Clean up

 When you are ready to delete the application, run the [az group delete][az-group-delete] command to remove the resource group and the application and network resources it contains.